Net migration ‘could be down to around 300,000 in next few years’

 “I think we can get there in the next two to three years probably.”

-Pressed further on how long he thinks the figures could settle in that sort of range for, Professor Bell added: “We think of 300,000 as being if you didn’t change policy anymore, that’s probably where we’ll settle.
+Pressed further on how long he thinks the figures could settle in that sort of range for, Prof Bell added: “We think of 300,000 as being if you didn’t change policy any more, that’s probably where we’ll settle.

-“And you should think of that as being the average for the next 10 to 20 years.

 He pointed to “geopolitical” factors as things which could influence whether those numbers come to fruition, referring to humanitarian crises and restrictions on student visas in other nations as factors which could see numbers to the UK move up or down.